by Oliver DeMille

 “Do this almost every day, or several nights a week, and you’ll build a powerful family culture and set a tone where learning is valued and loved.
 These are extremely deep principles.
 Some of the deepest, in fact.
 We’ve largely lost them in modern times, which is why books like Little House can so powerfully bring them back to our minds and homes.”

-She stroked her chin and nodded.
+She adjusted her glasses and nodded.
 “I see your point.”

 “But it doesn’t stop there,” I was getting even more excited about the topic.
 “There’s a fifth step to the pattern: After the other 4 steps are done each day, or while they’re doing the various activities, the parents in Little House bring in the arts.
 Dad plays the fiddle, Mom teaches about beauty, color, and artistic craftsmanship.